VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VETransportSupplyUse

-VisionEval module for roadway speeds, delay, and congestion costs using run year data This modules contains the following step(s):
+VisionEval module for roadway speeds, delay, and congestion costs using run year data This module contains the following step(s):

 ####  CalculateCongestionBase

 This module calculates the amount of congestion for base year - automobile, light truck, truck, and bus vmt are allocated to freeways, arterials, and other roadways.

-* This module step uses data sources including User specified
+* Data sources include none
-* This module step uses model types including Delay-based
+* Model types include Delay-based
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: